Although Australia is best known for its beautiful summers, you’ll actually find some pretty decent snowboarding in certain areas.

 - Ben Lomond Mountains, Tasmania

-This article covers the unique features of each of these resorts.
-Read on to get new ideas for your next snowboarding venture…
+This article covers the unique features of each resort.
+Read on to get ideas for your next snowboarding venture…

 1. Thredbo, New South Wales